New England Journal of Medicine December 04, 2008

 Endpoint

-Composite of death from CV causes, aborted cardiac arrest, or hospitalization for heart failure
+Composite of cardiovascular death, aborted cardiac arrest, or hospitalization for heart failure

-Key result: Spironolactone did not significantly reduce the primary composite endpoint in the overall population, although regional variations were observed.
+Key result: Spironolactone did not significantly reduce the primary composite endpoint, although there was a significant reduction in heart failure hospitalizations.

 Tested